James Donato: Other notable cases

 In May 2020, Donato ruled that a patent for “Digital Cameras Using Multiple Sensors with Multiple Lenses" was invalid because it was directed at an abstract idea under Alice Corp. v.
 CLS Bank International.
 Donato said that the patent's representative claim was simply "drawn to the abstract idea of taking two pictures and using those pictures to enhance each other in some way," which is a practice that has been known "[s]ince the earliest days of the photographic medium."
 After the plaintiff was given an opportunity to amend his complaint, Donato again ruled that the patent was invalid.
 The United States Court of Appeals for the Federal Circuit upheld Donato's ruling in a 2-1 decision.

 On August 26, 2020, Donato granted a preliminary injunction to eight states and four school districts that had sued to prevent the United States Department of Education and the United States Secretary of Education from implementing a rule imposing conditions on how funds allocated under the CARES Act would be shared between public and private schools.
 The rule allocated funds based on a school's total enrollment, rather than on the number of low-income students.
 It was controversial due to arguments that it diverted relief funds for the COVID-19 pandemic from public schools to private schools.
 Donato blocked the Department of Education and Secretary Betsy DeVos from enforcing this rule, saying their arguments in favor of it were a form of "'interpretive jiggery-pokery' in the extreme" (quoting Justice Antonin Scalia's dissent in King v.
 Burwell).

 In February 2021, Donato approved a $650 million settlement between Facebook and a class of plaintiffs suing under the Illinois Biometric Information Privacy Act.
 Donato had previously rejected the settlement when it was worth only $550 million, and praised the revised settlement as "a major win for consumers in the hotly contested area of digital privacy."
 Two class members appealed to the United States Court of Appeals for the Ninth Circuit, which affirmed Donato's approval of the settlement on March 17, 2022.

 Also in February 2021, Donato sentenced former California State Assemblyman Terrence Goggin to one year and one day in prison for money laundering, and ordered Goggin to pay $685,000 in restitution for his victims.

+In May 2022, Donato dismissed a lawsuit brought by then-former President Donald Trump against the social media company Twitter (now X) over its decision to permanently remove him from the Twitter platform.

+On February 28, 2024, Donato ruled that California's permanent prohibition of individuals who have had their convictions vacated, set aside, or dismissed, from possessing firearms violated the Second Amendment as applied to the individual Plaintiffs.